FLClab/unet_dmap_gen/README.md

 # U-Net datamap

 This is a U-Net implementation for datamap generation used in pySTED.
+The pretrained model can be downloaded from [here](https://s3.valeria.science/flclab-pysted/index.html).

 ## Training